-The fact that the Executive Director is appointed subject to the laws governing the public service was challenged in the Constitutional Court as falling short of the independence from political interference required by an entity like IPID, but only in relation to the removal of the head of IPID.
+The appointment of the Executive Director subject to the laws governing the public service was challenged in the Constitutional Court as falling short of the independence from political interference required by an entity like IPID, but only in relation to the removal of the head of IPID.
 As much as the Court allowed Parliament time to amend the IPID Act, these provisions cover the process of removal and not appointment of the Head of IPID.
-At present, the Amendment Bill has been approved by the National Assembly and by the National Council of Provinces but it is awaiting signature by the President.
-While it is likely that provisions similar to those found in relation for the removal of the Head of the DPCI will find their way into the IPID Act, they are unlikely to extend to the process of nomination and selection of the Head of IPID.
+In 2019, the Amendment Bill was approved by the National Assembly and by the National Council of Provinces.71 The IPID Amendment Act was assented to by the President on 3 June 2020 and contains provisions similar to those governing the removal of the Head of the DPCI.
+However, such provisions do not extend to the process of nomination and selection of the Head of IPID.